huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `taint_policy_on_existing_nodes` - (Optional, String) Specifies the taint policy on existing nodes.
   The value can be **ignore** and **refresh**, defaults to **refresh**.

+* `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of the node pool.
+  If updated, the new value will apply only to new nodes.

 The `root_volume` block supports:

 * `size` - (Required, Int, ForceNew) Specifies the disk size in GB.
 Changing this parameter will create a new resource.